preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 Filter
 -------
 Use these settings to add filters for the users to use.
 An example could be if a People rollup block displays all colleagues in different departments, you may want to display a filter for departments so user can display a list of only colleagues in a certain department.
+These settings are available up to Omnia 6.13:

 .. image:: peoplerollup-settings-filter-new3.png

 For more information on how to add filters, or a search box, see this page: :doc:`Filter UI </blocks/general-block-settings/filters/index>`

-In Omnia 7.0 and later, new options for filtering can be available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`
+In Omnia 7.0 and later, new options for filtering are available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`

 Refiner
 ---------
-Use these settings to add refiners.
+Use these settings to add refiners in Omnia versions up to 6.13.

 .. image:: peoplerollup-settings-refiner-new.png